ESO's new compact Laser Guide Star unit tested

-Here the Allgäu Public Observatory's 0.6-metre telescope is seen together with the propagating laser beam from the launch telescope further to the right.
+Here the dome of the launch telescope is seen together with the propagating laser beam.

 ESO/T. Kasper (AVSO)

 About the Image

 |Size:||2912 x 4368 px|